LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

 \subsubsection{Layer-Balanced Strategy}

-Based on the earlier considerations, we propose the \textbf{Layer-Balanced Strategy}, which is a strategy that determines the trainable parameter positions under the constraint of allocating the same number of parameters to each layer.
+Based on the previous considerations, we propose the Layer-Balanced Strategy, which is a strategy that determines the trainable parameter positions under the constraint of allocating the same number of parameters to each layer.
 This strategy aims to (a) ensure that newly implanted knowledge conforms to the hierarchical relationship of the transformer model's knowledge structure, and (b) avoid disproportionately disturbing its inherent knowledge hierarchy.

-Let the model have $L$ layers, where \textbf{only parameters within each layer's $W_{\mathrm{down}}$ matrix are partially trainable}, while \textbf{all other parameters across all layers remain frozen}.
+Let the model have $L$ layers, where only parameters within each layer's $W_{\mathrm{down}}$ matrix are partially trainable, while all other parameters across all layers remain frozen.
 Each $W_{\mathrm{down}}$ in layer $l$ contains $D_l$ knowledge output nodes (with $D_l = D$ assumed identical across layers for simplicity).
-The hyperparameter $q \in (0,100)$ governs the \textbf{percentage of trainable nodes selected from all $W_{\mathrm{down}}$ matrices}.
-Given $N$ inference samples, we denote the integrated gradients for node $i$ in layer $l$ on sample $t$ as:
+The hyperparameter $q \in (0,100)$ governs the percentage of trainable nodes selected from all $W_{\mathrm{down}}$ matrices.
+Given $N$ inference samples, we denote the KVA result for node $i$ in layer $l$ on sample $t$ as: